aarreedd/CSV-to-ElasticSearch/README.md

 # Simple CSV to ElasticSearch Importer

-csv_to_elastic.py simplifies importing a csv file into ElasticSearch without the need to ElasticSearch plugins or Logstash.
+csv_to_elastic.py simplifies importing a csv file into ElasticSearch without the need for ElasticSearch plugins or Logstash.

 ## How it Works